 Before installing your new outdoor fireplace, check with your homeowner’s association and city to ensure it complies with any regulations.
 You may also need to obtain a permit to install it in your backyard, so make sure you have that on hand before you get to work.

 Find where to buy Outdoor Fireplaces and get inspired with our curated ideas for Outdoor Fireplaces to find the perfect item for every room in your home.
-With such a wide selection of Outdoor Fireplaces for sale, from brands like Anywhere Fireplace, Firegear Outdoors, and Northlight Seasonal, you’re sure to find something that you’ll love.
-Shop from Outdoor Fireplaces, like the Sutton Indoor/Outdoor Fireplace or the Black Wood Burning Outdoor Firehouse With Chimney, while discovering new home products and designs.
+With such a wide selection of Outdoor Fireplaces for sale, from brands like Anywhere Fireplace, VidaXL LLC, and Firegear Outdoors, you’re sure to find something that you’ll love.
+Shop from Outdoor Fireplaces, like the Sunjoy Wood Burning Outdoor Fireplace or the 84"x99" Luxury Outdoor Stone Fireplace, while discovering new home products and designs.
 Whether you’re looking to buy Outdoor Fireplaces online or get inspiration for your home, you’ll find just what you’re looking for on Houzz.